Settorezero/KeyBoh/arduino/example/readme.md

 ### Example

-You can use this sketch as skeleton for your simple projects.
+You can use this sketch as _skeleton_ for your simple projects.

 Keyboh Configuration:
-- Buttons from 1 to 19 not used
+- Buttons from 1 to 19 are not used
 - Button 20 used for switching between 2 mouse speeds
 - Thumbstick: moves mouse pointer
 - Thumbstick click: mouse left button
-- Encoder: scroll
+- Encoder: mouse scroll
 - Encoder click: mouse right button